-IPF authorizes the Company to sell its real estate assets but asks in return for the possibility of allocating part of the sale price to the early repayment of its loan, up to a maximum of 2 million euros as of August 31, 2022.
+IPF authorizes the Company to sell its real estate asset, but in return asks for the possibility of using part of the sale price to the early repayment of its loan up to the amount of 2 million from August 31, 2022.
+At the end of August 2022, IPF exercised its option and requested early repayment of EUR 2 million.